aryankhadiri/OrderBudIOS/README.md

 * Restaurant selection
 * Profile
-*Food Selection
+* Food Selection

 **Flow Navigation** (Screen to Screen)

- * Log in - Account creation if no log in is available or continue using the app without log-in
+ * Log in -> Account creation if no log in is available or continue using the app without log-in
- * search bar and list of restaurant -> Dish option  dish’s information -> give a review and share ( only apply for registered user)
+ * search bar and list of restaurant -> Dish option -> dish’s information -> give a review and share ( only apply for registered user)
- *Profile -> Text field to be modified
+ * Profile -> Text field to be modified